 1. Choice of law provision in registry agreements

-It has emerged from the subgroup’s discussions that, besides status quo, there are three possible options regarding possible changes to the fact that there is currently no choice of law being made in Registry Agreements.
+It has emerged from the subgroup’s discussions that, besides status quo, there is a common ground whereby increased freedom of choice for the parties to the agreement could help registries in tailoring their agreements to their specific needs and obligations.

-The first option is the “Menu” option, whereby the law governing the whole of the Registry Agreement is chosen at the moment of its conclusion.
+This would overall result in a “Menu” approach, whereby the law(s) governing the Registry Agreement is (are) chosen at the moment of its conclusion.
 Such choice would be made according to a “menu” of possible governing laws.
 The said menu could be composed of +++

+This option has the advantage of providing the parties, especially the registries, with effective freedom to define, within a reasonable agreement with ICANN, the law(s) governing their contracts.
+This may contribute to avoiding conflicts between provisions established in the contract and the provisions of national or supranational law.
+It may also help registries that are more comfortable with subjecting their agreement in whole or in part to law(s) with which they are more familiar.+++

+A possible outcome of this Menu approach would still be the definition of “California” law as governing one, whereby the law governing the whole of the Registry Agreement is set as being the law of the State of California.

 This option has the advantage of +++

-The second option is the “California” option, whereby the law governing the whole of the Registry Agreement is set as being the law of the State of California.
+another possible outcome would be a “Carve-Out” solution, whereby certain parts of the contract (“some parts of the agreement [which] may require a uniform treatment for all registry operators”) are governed by a predetermined law (for example, California) and other parts (“eligibility rules for second level domains, privacy and data protection rules”) are governed by the same law which governs the registry as a legal person.

 This option has the advantage of +++

-The third option is the “Carve-Out” option, whereby certain parts of the contract (“some parts of the agreement [which] may require a uniform treatment for all registry operators”) are governed by a predetermined law (for example, California) and other parts (“eligibility rules for second level domains, privacy and data protection rules”) are governed by the same law which governs the registry as a legal person.

-This option has the advantage of +++
+There could potentially be other possible outcomes of exercising the effective freedom to chose warranted under the Menu approach.

 2. Choice of law provision in registrar accreditation agreements